jb80/jbaggio.info/content/authors/admin/_index.md

 #user_groups:

 ---
-Jacopo is and Assistant Professor in the School of Politics, Security and International Affairs at the University of Central Florida.
-He is also a member of the National Center for Integrated Coastal Research and Sustainable Systems Cluster.
+Jacopo is an Associate Professor in the School of Politics, Security and International Affairs at the University of Central Florida.
+He is also a member of the National Center for Integrated Coastal Research and the Sustainable Systems Cluster.

 Previously he was Assistant Professor of human-environmental modelling at Utah State University, department of Environment and Society.
 He holds a BA in Economic and Social Sciences from the University of Milan Bicocca, a Master in Development Economics and a PhD in International Development from the University of East Anglia and funded by the UK Economic and Social Research Council (ESRC).
 He worked as a Postdoctoral research associate at the Center for Behavior, Institution and the Environment (CBIE), Arizona State University.